Git, SSH, and GPG¶

 User kerri.johnson@gmail.com

-Optional: Connect to another server¶
+(If needed) Connect to another remote host¶

-Servers lacking EdDSA support
+Bug: Servers lacking EdDSA support

 Some servers might not support EdDSA yet.
 If this is the case, generate another pair of keys:

-for id_rsa
+with id_rsa

 You will need to install and configure the SSH server.